WinterLi1993/SAVI/README.md

 SAVI - *statistical algorithm for variant identification* - is a program for calling variants in sequencing data written by Vladimir Trifonov with contributions from Oliver Elliott, Jiguang Wang, Alex Penson, and Hossein Khiabanian.

 **Introduction**

 Why run SAVI?
 In a word, SAVI is for finding needles in haystacks.
 It can boil a very large dataset into a small list of mutations.
-In bioinformatics, *calling variants* can mean two different things---(1) simply enumerating all differences between some sequence data and a reference; and (2) determining which of those differences are significant and not likely to be error.
+In bioinformatics, *calling variants* can mean two different things: (1) simply enumerating all differences between some sequence data and a reference; and (2) determining which of those differences are significant and not likely to be error.
 SAVI does the later, while a program like Samtools mpileup will do the former.
 In practice, SAVI is a way of sifting through large amounts of data to pull out the significant mutations using a Bayesian probability model.
 A common use case is identifying deleterious mutations in cancer, given normal and tumor sequence data---an often-encountered problem in bioinformatics.
 The output of SAVI is a list of candidate genomic alterations each annotated with a probability of how likely it is to be real.

 SAVI works with standard bioinformatic file formats.
 As input, the SAVI pipeline takes a bam files and it produces a vcf file as output.
 In the output vcf file, the SAVI probabilities are added in the INFO field.